Skip to main content

 To begin:

 1. If the system is off, touch the Crestron screen to wake up the system on and turn the projector on by pushing "Start Presentation" on the touch panel.
-Note: You will see the bulb turn on in the back of the room long before the projector warms up enough to project an image on the screen in the front.
-Please be patient.
+Note: You will see the projector turn on in the back of the room.
+Please be patient while the projector warms up.

 For sound:

-• On the Crestron touch panel, use the Speech Volume slider (by touch) to adjust the volume on the microphones, either the one in the podium or either of the wireless microphones.
+• On the Crestron touch panel, use the Speech Volume slider (by touch) to adjust the volume on the microphones

 • Use the Program Volume slide (by touch) to adjust the volume the device that's being displayed.